 April 21, 1996 - Clemson played in one of the longest non-stop days of baseball in history.
 The Tigers and Georgia Southern were slated to play two nine-inning games, but the two games lasted a total of 28 innings.
 The first was a 10-inning affair, with Georgia Southern winning 8-6.
 The latter game also saw Georgia Southern win, this time 9-7 in 18 innings.
 The games combined for eight hours and 44 minutes in length (not counting the 31 minutes in between).

 1996 - Clemson led the nation with a 3.03 ERA.
-Clemson was ranked #5 in the final Baseball America poll and #4 in the final Collegiate Baseball poll.
+Clemson was ranked No. 5 in the final Baseball America ranking and No. 4 in the final Collegiate Baseball poll.
 Kris Benson was named national player-of-the-year by Baseball America and Collegiate Baseball.
 One of the most decorated players in Tiger history also received the Dick Howser Trophy and the Smith Award.
 He won his first 14 decisions and had a 2.02 ERA in 156.0 innings pitched.
 He allowed 109 hits and 27 walks while striking out 204 (7.6-to-1 strikeout-to-walk ratio), easily a Tiger record.
 He had seven complete games and four shutouts as well.
-Benson was the #1 overall pick of the 1996 draft (Pirates), becoming the first Tiger to be picked at that position.
-He donned the Red, White, and Blue for Team USA in the Centennial Olympics in Atlanta in 1996, earning a bronze medal.
+Benson was the No. 1 overall pick of the 1996 draft (Pirates), becoming the first Tiger to be picked at that position.
+He donned the Red, White and Blue for Team USA in the Centennial Olympics in Atlanta in 1996, earning a bronze medal.
 Tiger teammates Billy Koch and Matthew LeCroy joined Benson on the Olympic team.

 May 22-24, 1997 - Clemson played in the NCAA Central Regional at Lubbock, TX.
 Clemson defeated Nevada in its opener, but lost to Rice and Texas State.